hi-toshi/akamai-edgeworkers-sample/set-secure-cookie/README.md

-# set-secure-cookie
+## Description

-This exapmle enables `Secure` attribute of set-cookie which doesn't have the attribute from Origin server
+This example enables `Secure` attribute of set-cookie which doesn't have the attribute from Origin server.

 ## Usage Example
     // Response from Origin Server